Ludwig van Beethoven: Pause

 Between 1815 and 1819, Beethoven's output dropped again to a level unique in his mature life.
 He attributed part of this to a lengthy illness that he called an inflammatory fever that he had for more than a year starting in October 1816.
 Solomon suggests it is also doubtless a consequence of the ongoing legal problems concerning his nephew Karl, and of Beethoven finding himself increasingly at odds with current musical trends.
 Unsympathetic to developments in German romanticism that featured the supernatural (as in operas by Spohr, Heinrich Marschner and Carl Maria von Weber), he also "resisted the impending Romantic fragmentation of the ... cyclic forms of the Classical era into small forms and lyric mood pieces" and turned towards study of Bach, Handel and Palestrina.
 An old connection was renewed in 1817 when Maelzel sought, and obtained, Beethoven's endorsement for his newly developed metronome.
-During these years the few major works he completed include the 1818 Hammerklavier Sonata (Sonata No. 29 in B♭ major, Op.
-106) and his settings of poems by Alois Jeitteles, An die ferne Geliebte Op.
+During these years he completed his settings of poems by Alois Jeitteles, An die ferne Geliebte Op.
 98 (1816), which introduced the song cycle into classical repertoire.
-In 1818, he began musical sketches that eventually formed part of his Ninth Symphony.
+The Hammerklavier Sonata (1818) is considered a summit of the piano literature; the first public performance was in 1836 by Franz Liszt.
+Upon finishing it, Beethoven wrote "Now I know how to write music."